ubports/docs.ubports.com/appdev/platform/index.rst

 Platform
 ========

+Here are Ubuntu Touch platforms key topics when you want to extend your app with Ubuntu Touch eco-system:

 Content Hub
   Each application can expose content outside its sandbox, giving the user precise control over what can be imported, exported or shared with the world and other apps.